Still have questions? Leave a comment

 While it’s not necessary to dedicate an entire page to the title, some universities might ask for a title page.
 If you’ve been asked to make this, include the following details:

 An abstract is a brief but comprehensive overview of the purpose, findings, and larger relevance of your experiment.
-It communicates the essential details of your study for your readers, whether it’s evaluators or peers.
+It communicates the essential details of your study to your readers, whether it’s evaluators or peers.

 Follow these tips to write a lab report abstract: